-Two years ago my mother left this earth.
-Yet, even today she is still with me.
-I see her when I look in the mirror.
+Although Mom has now left this earth, I am still reminded that she is with me.
+I see my mother when I look in the mirror.
 I think of her when I eat oatmeal the “healthy” way, with butter and brown sugar.
 I hear her voice on a hard day saying, “Mary, things have a way of working out.”

 Now it’s your turn.
 How is your mother always with you?